 Pastor Charlotte provides spiritual care and guidance to those who are to those who are dying, grieving, celebrating birth, establishing marriages or experiencing broken relationships.
 She is also present when the past, present or future is filled with pain or questions…or energy, to help you hear more clearly what you are experiencing and honoring your sacred story.
 She is convinced that God always longs for goodness to come into our lives and through us into the world.

 The pastor should be contacted to begin the process toward receiving the Sacrament of Baptism, to discuss services of Christian marriage and to plan funeral or memorial services.

-Pastor Charlotte Lohrenz can be reached through the office at 317-849-1930 or at firstname.lastname@example.org.
+Pastor Charlotte Lohrenz can be reached through the office at 317-849-1930 or at [email protected].

 Deacons “minister to those who are in need, to the sick, to the friendless and to any who may be in distress.”
 (Book of Order, G-6.0401a)

-Each member of the board has a group of church members whom they contact on a regular basis to establish relationships, in order to provide care as needed.
 Deacons are an essential to our network of caring, keeping the pastor and the congregation informed of joys and concerns.